 Farmers, practitioners and other relevant stakeholders should be vigilant and ensure that they are fully aware of the presenting clinical signs of Bluetongue in both cattle and sheep, and that they report any suspicion of disease to their Veterinary Practitioner or Regional Veterinary Office (RVO) without delay.
 Further information on bluetongue and contact details for RVOs can be found at:

 In addition anyone importing ruminant animals into Ireland should be vigilant and consider the following risk mitigation measures:

 - Do not buy or accept animals which have been recently imported without carefully checking their origin

-• To protect their herd and their investment, they should consider seeking additional assurances to ensure that the animals are not infected with BT prior to departure, such as a recent negative PCR test for BT carried out in an accredited laboratory
+- Seek additional assurances to ensure that animals are not infected with BT prior to departure, such as a recent negative PCR* test for BT carried out in an accredited laboratory

 - Prior to importation contact your RVO for advice and to arrange for prompt testing post importation